 Are the companies recruiting for this academic year?

-The companies will be looking to recruit potentially for September 2015 and January 2016.
+The companies will be looking to recruit mainly for September 2016 and January 2017 intakes.

 How do I get to Warsash?